polterguy/lizzie/README.md

     // NOTICE!!
 Make sure you only invoke "Read" methods here! var foo = shared.Read();

+    // The following code would be a severe logical error in your application,
+    // waiting to explode in your face!
+    // shared.Write("bar");
 });

 // Somewhere inside another thread ...